elastic/integrations/packages/azure_logs/docs/README.md

 You need Elasticsearch for storing and searching your data and Kibana for visualizing and managing it.
 You can use our hosted Elasticsearch Service on Elastic Cloud, which is recommended, or self-manage the Elastic Stack on your own hardware.

-Before using the Custom Azure Logs Input you will need:
+Before using the Custom Azure Logs you will need:

 * One **event hub** to store in-flight logs exported by Azure services (or other sources) and make them available to Elastic Agent.
 * A **storage account** to store information about logs consumed by the Elastic Agent.